ipa320/ipa_seminar/ipa_seminar_perception/README.md

 ```
 roslaunch pcl_tutorial voxel_filter.launch
 ```
+You also have to restart the passthrough_filter because the launch file was modified.
-You can change the leaf size parameters of the node using dynamic reconfigure.
+You can change the leaf size parameter of the node using dynamic reconfigure.
+The higher the leaf size is, the lower is the resolution of the filter output.

 #### 4.3.
 Check the results

 In console, observe the computation time of the plane segmentation if you change the parameters of the voxel filter.
-Also, visualize the downsampled point cloud in RVIZ.
+Also, visualize the downsampled point cloud (/voxel_filter/point_cloud_out) in RVIZ.